patricklafrance/wmfnext-shell/README.md

 Again, you probably noticed that the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin) is configured with the output of the  `createRemoteConfiguration()` function.
 The function has an identical signature as the `createHostConfiguration()` function described in the previous section and serve the same purpose, e.g. gentle the configuration of the plugin and ensure the shell conventions are followed.

-> The shell conventions are quite simple, there's only one!
-A remote module using the shell, must configure `ModuleFederationPlugin` with:
+> The shell conventions are quite simple, there's only one...
+A remote module must configure `ModuleFederationPlugin` with:
 >
 > ```js
 > {